BeaverHouse/aecheck-docs/v3_docs/guide.md

 - You can change Star Align status.
 - If Star Align is unavailable, description is showed instead.
 - Try using filters and search bar to find characters.
-- You can change all Star Align state w/ button.

 > If character's Star Align status is on maximum, another format of image will be shown.